Bus transport in Malaysia: Bus rapid transit systems

 BYD battery-powered electric bus operated in Bandar Sunway, Selangor.

 Bus Rapid Transit (BRT) is a high-capacity, high-frequency bus-based public transportation system that has gained popularity in many countries as a cost-effective alternative to traditional light rail systems.
 BRT systems typically have dedicated lanes, independent stations and high-capacity buses that provide a reliable and efficient service to commuters.

 In Malaysia, BRT has become an alternative to light rail proposals due to cost considerations.
 Currently, only one BRT system in Malaysia, which is the BRT Sunway Line, which serves as a feeder service to the existing rail network in Klang Valley.
 Sunway BRT services the southeastern suburbs of Petaling Jaya, Selangor and is the world's first all-electric system.

 Other cities in Malaysia that have plan to implemented BRT systems include Johor Bahru, Kuching and Kota Kinabalu.
 The BRT system in Johor Bahru, also known as the Iskandar Malaysia BRT, is part of a larger public transportation network that also includes the RTS Link.
 It will consist of trunk, direct, and feeder bus rapid transit corridors.
 The BRT Kota Kinabalu and BRT Kuching were planned to provide a reliable and efficient service to commuters in the city centre in both cities.

+Autonomous Rapid Transit (ART)

+The ART, which is a lidar-guided (Note: Light detection and ranging) bi-articulated bus, offers a flexible and cost-effective alternative to traditional rail transit, making it an attractive option for rapidly growing urban areas.
+On 16 December 2022, the Premier of Sarawak released the Phase 1 integrated transit map of the KUTS project with a 69.9-kilometer route consisting of 3 initial lines and a total of 31 stations (with 5 provisional stations) to be completed in stages, with Phase 1 of the Blue Line scheduled to be completed in 2026 while the remaining lines are to be constructed at a later date.

+In Johor's Iskandar Malaysia region, the Autonomous Rapid Transit (ART) system is being proposed.
+Previous plans to implement this technology in Putrajaya have been dropped due to high costs.
+In 2026, due to concerns over scalability of the ART system, there are calls to construct an automated people mover instead for Johor Bahru, similar to the LRT in Singapore and the Pujiang Line in Shanghai.